futurediffusion/fast-translator/README.md

 ## Global hotkey

 Press `Ctrl+Shift+T` anywhere to translate the currently selected text.
+The application copies the selection, sends it for translation and then pastes the result back so the highlighted text is replaced with its English equivalent.
-The application simulates a copy operation, grabs the clipboard contents and shows the English translation in the floating window.
+The translated phrase is also shown in the floating window.